humhub/humhub/protected/humhub/docs/guide/developer/models.md

 The integrity check is a command which validates and if necessary repairs the application database.

-If you want to add own checking methods for your module to it, you can intercept the [[humhub\controllers\IntegrityController::EVENT_ON_RUN]] event.
+If you want to add own checking methods for your module to it, you can intercept the [[humhub\commands\IntegrityController::EVENT_ON_RUN]] event.

 Example callback implementation: